ahsan-alam-500/hrms-updated/README.md

-# HRMS Backend Documentation
+# HRMS Backend

-## Introduction

 This is the backend for a Human Resource Management System (HRMS).
-It is built with Laravel and provides a RESTful API for managing employees, departments, attendance, leaves, payroll, and documents.
+It is built with Laravel 11 and provides a RESTful API for managing employees, departments, attendance, leaves, payroll, and documents.
 It uses JWT for authentication and Spatie's Laravel Permission for role-based access control.

 ## Features

 *   User authentication (register, login, logout, password reset)
 *   JWT-based API authentication
-*   Role-based access control
+*   Role-based access control using Spatie's Laravel Permission
-*   CRUD operations for departments, employees, attendance, leaves, payroll, and documents.
+*   CRUD operations for:
+    *   Departments
+    *   Employees
+    *   Shifts
+    *   Attendances
+    *   Leaves
+    *   Payrolls
+    *   Documents
+    *   Holidays
+    *   Notices
+*   Filter attendance records by date and employee.
+*   Sync attendance data from an external source.
+*   API for fetching employee attributes.
+*   Dashboard API for admin summary data.

 ## Installation